-To be considered a qualified long-term care policy the policy must meet all the requirements of Section 6021 of the Deficit Reduction Act 2005.
+A qualified long-term care policy must meet all the requirements of Section 6021 of the Deficit Reduction Act 2005.
 The long term-care policy, including a group policy, must meet the following conditions:

 - The policy must cover a person who was a resident of the qualified partnership state when coverage first became effective.
 If a policy is exchanged for another, the residency rule applies to the issuance of the original policy.